Sanglorian/orcus/Orcus Advanced Options - current.md

 You gain resistance to poison 5 (10 at level 11, 15 at level 21).

-You gain spend a recovery to heal your recovery value, but this immediately ends the effects of the tonic.
+You may spend a recovery to heal your recovery value, but this immediately ends the effects of the tonic.

 ### Tonic of Regeneration